 3:30pm - 5pm ($10)

 For accommodations, to be added to the waitlist, and more information:

 Thanks to generous donors, WisCorps is able to offer scholarships for Day Camps to children who might not otherwise be able to attend!
 This scholarship fund was created because we believe that every child deserves the change to get outdoors by attending one of our Nature Day Camps.
 Click the link to apply!

 What should my child(ren) bring with them?

-Pack a lunch and snack (if desirable) for your child(ren).
-One snack will be provided in the morning, but if your child needs something in the afternoon, please pack one.
+Pack a lunch for your child(ren).
+One snack will be provided in the morning and in the afternoon.

 What should my child wear?

 We will play outside!
 Please watch the forecast and dress your child(ren) accordingly.
-We also recommend they bring an extra mask to switch out in the afternoon.
+Masks are optional.

 What is your COVID protocol?